CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

 ## Import Lab Data Into Container

-You will use **Data Migration Tool(DM tool)** to import the JSON array stored in the **nutrition.json** file from `C:\Labs\setup\`
+You will use **Data Migration Tool(DM tool)** to import the JSON array stored in the **nutrition.json** file from `C:\Labs\setup\`.

-1. Use dtui application from `C:\Labs\Tools\` location, double click on dtui application .
+1. Use dtui application from `C:\Labs\Tools\` location, double click on dtui application.

     ![click](./assets/03-dm_dtui_app.jpg "Review if you have installed already")

-1. Navigate to Source Information as shown below
+1. Navigate to Source Information as shown below.

     ![click ](./assets/03-dm_source.jpg "Select source ")

-1. Select Import from as JSON files and click on Add files
+1. Select Import from as JSON files and click on Add files.
     ![click ](./assets/03-dm_addJson.jpg "Select json format")

-1. Select Nutrition.json file from path `C:\Labs\setup\` and it leads to Target information
+1. Select Nutrition.json file from path `C:\Labs\setup\` and it leads to Target information.
     ![click ](./assets/03-dm_nutritionjson.jpg "Select json file and click on Next  ")

-1. Copy the connection String from your Cosmos DB
+1. Copy the connection String from your Cosmos DB.
     ![click ](./assets/03-dm_connectionString.JPG "ADD connection string and collection ")

-1. Append the Connection String with Database name and make collection as FoodCollection
+1. Append the Connection String with Database name and make collection as FoodCollection.
     ![click ](./assets/03-dm_target.jpg "Select connection string and collection ")

 1. Click on Next and skip the Advanced settings.You will see Summary popup .